Mihai-BB/Sungrow_HomeAssistant_OAuth1/README.md

 **Contributing**
 Contributions are welcome!
 Feel free to open issues or submit pull requests for:

-Additional sensors or metrics
+- Additional sensors or metrics
-Optimizations
+- Optimizations
-UI improvements
+- UI improvements
-Localization / translation
+- Localization / translation

 **Disclaimer**
 This integration is not officially affiliated with Sungrow.
 All data is retrieved using the public Sungrow iSolarCloud API.
-Use at your own risk.
+Use at your own risk!

 **Troubleshooting**
 If you see login or connection errors:
 - Double-check your **App Key** and **Secret Key**
 - Verify your **region selection**